cowprotocol/docs/docs/tutorials/cowswap-trades-with-a-gnosis-safe-wallet/creating-the-order.md

 # Creating the order

-Let’s do an intermediate step and create a method to submit the order.
+Let's do an intermediate step and create a method to submit the order.
 The gist of the process is the following:

 - Get the quote of the trade to do
 - Create an order through the api and get an order id